A2gent/aagent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A Go-based autonomous AI coding agent that executes tasks in sessions with a beautiful TUI interface.
+As opposed to [OpenCode](https://github.com/anomalyco/opencode), it does not consume hundreds of MB in RAM.

 Recommended to use [web-app](https://github.com/A2gent/web-app) for full experience.